Clicky

 Students in the program will pursue a PhD in either Philosophy or Classical Studies and an MA in the companion field.
 All of this can be achieved within the standard six years for each program.
 Learn more ›

-Gabriel Shapiro (Princeton PhD, currently a Bersoff fellow at NYU) has accepted a tenure-track position in Michigan’s Department of Philosophy.
-After completing his fellowship at NYU, he will start teaching in Fall term 2024.
+Gabriel Shapiro (Princeton PhD, a Bersoff fellow at NYU) has arrived in Ann Arbor and started his position (tenure-track) in Michigan’s Department of Philosophy.
+His current research is on essentialism in Plato and Aristotle, and on Aristotle’s Principle of Non-Contradiction.
 (Click here for current faculty in the Program.)

 Sara Panteri has accepted a position in Classics at Tulane University